 Working with local organisations, researchers, and former gang-members, my research in Cape Town gives particular focus to the communities of Manenberg and Hanover Park, notorious for high-levels of gang violence.
-Manenberg has experienced military deployments in the recent past; Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
+Both communities have experienced recent military deployments and Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
 To date, I have conducted fieldwork in 2016, 2017 and 2018, documenting the impacts of these interventions among others, and carrying out in-depth interviews with gangs, perpetrators of violence and community members.
+During 2017-2018 I was a Visiting Associate at the Safety and Violence Initiative at the University of Cape Town.

 As in the other cities of this research project, the aim is twofold: 1) to better understand what drives violence in Cape Town, so that 2) better responses to it can be devised.
 My research does this both by bringing to bear lessons that can be learned from other contexts – for example from Rio’s own experience of security-centred interventions – and by providing extensive new findings based on original interviews with gang-members, community organisations, and various other stakeholders.